btgurss/Bike_Sharing_Analysis_Tableau/README.md

 In order for the bike sharing to work in the Des Moines area there are few things that I believe need to be in place:
 - The population needs to live near enough to work that biking is a legitimate option.
 The majority of users in NYC seem to bike to and from work, so for this business to work in Des Moines the same thing needs to happen.
 - Most of the users in NYC are also subscribers.
 To get this business rolling, getting people to sign up as a subscriber would be a priority.
 - There is a population of customers that will enjoy the bikes while in town.
-This tells me that we do need to keep in mind that having the bikes near hotels and city attractions could elevate the business.
+This tells me that we need to keep in mind that having the bikes near hotels and city attractions could elevate the business.

 ## Tableau Link
 [https://public.tableau.com/app/profile/bryan.gurss/viz/Module-14-Challenge_16275167565530/CitiBikeAnalysisStory?publish=yes]